 - To understand the concepts and techniques of Operations Management. - To use the above for improving the Operational Productivity of Organizations.

+UNIT-I

-UNIT-I Introduction to OR: linear Programming - Model formulation, Graphical method, and Simplex method.
-Linear programming using the Excel Solver UNIT - II Transportation problem Degeneracy - Transhipment model - Assignment model - Hungarian method, Salesmanship method, Maximization of Profit, Cost minimization.
-UNIT - III Dynamic programming - Features, Structure and Applications.
+Introduction to OR: linear Programming - Model formulation, Graphical method, and Simplex method.
+Linear programming using the Excel Solver

+Transportation problem Degeneracy - Transhipment model - Assignment model - Hungarian method, Salesmanship method, Maximization of Profit, Cost minimization.

+Dynamic programming - Features, Structure and Applications.
 Dynamic programming approach, LPP by Dynamic programming.

+UNIT -IV

-UNIT -IV Goal Programming: Concept, Application areas, model formulation.
+Goal Programming: Concept, Application areas, model formulation.
 Modified simplex method.

+UNIT -V

-UNIT -V Queuing model (M / M / I ONLY): Components, basic Structure Assumptions, waiting line decision problem - Simulation - Its application.
-COURSE OUTCOMES: Student will be able to - Understand various concepts and techniques of OR. - Apply various OR techniques to improve the efficiency of the organisations.
-References:
+Queuing model (M / M / I ONLY): Components, basic Structure Assumptions, waiting line decision problem - Simulation - Its application.

+COURSE OUTCOMES: Student will be able to

+- Understand various concepts and techniques of OR. - Apply various OR techniques to improve the efficiency of the organisations.

 - 1. A.M.
 Natarajan, Balasubramani, tamilarasi, Operations Research, Pearson - 2.
 Richard B. Chase, Operations and supply chain management, McGrawHill - 3.
 S.D.
-Sharma : Operations Research - 4.
+Sharma: Operations Research - 4.
 Taha H.A: Operations Research (Pearson) - 5.
 Anand Sharma : Operations Research (Himalaya) - 6.
 P K Gupata, D S Hira, Operation research, S. Chand publishing.
-NOTE TO THE PAPER SETTER:

-(i) The questions shall cover all the units of the syllabus. (ii) With regard to Part A of the question paper, ten questions shall be set covering all units of the syllabus with equal weightage, out of which any five questions will be answered by the students.
-207 - Management Information Systems (Online) COURSE OBJECTIVES:
+- (i) The questions shall cover all the units of the syllabus. - (ii) With regard to Part A of the question paper, ten questions shall be set covering all units of the syllabus with equal weightage, out of which any five questions will be answered by the students. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

+207 - Management Information Systems (Online)

-- To introduce the concepts of different business system . - To focus on different components of information systems and to plan, design and develop such systems. - To understand the various functional information systems.
-UNIT -I Information and systems concepts.
+- To introduce the concepts of different business system. - To focus on different components of information systems and to plan, design and develop such systems. - To understand the various functional information systems.

+UNIT -I

+Information and systems concepts.
 Types of Information systems on organizations.
 Decision making process - Individual vs. Organizational models.
 Managing Hardware, Software and Data Resources.
 I.T.
 Infrastructure for the organization and Digital Firm.

+UNIT -II

-UNIT -II MIS Design: Importance of MIS Design, Approaches for the MIS design: Traditional and Modern Approaches.
+MIS Design: Importance of MIS Design, Approaches for the MIS design: Traditional and Modern Approaches.
 MIS Growth Model.

-UNIT - III Management support systems: Decision support systems, Concepts of Data mining, Data warehousing and OLAP.
+Management support systems: Decision support systems, Concepts of Data mining, Data warehousing and OLAP.
 Types, components - Data mining, Data warehousing and OLAP, Expert systems- components.

-UNIT - IV Functional Information Systems: Marketing, Manufacturing, Financial and Human resource Information Systems- Characteristics, benefits and applications UNIT - V Information Systems Security and Control: Vulnerability and Abuse, Security and Systems Audit.
+Functional Information Systems: Marketing, Manufacturing, Financial and Human resource Information Systems- Characteristics, benefits and applications

+Information Systems Security and Control: Vulnerability and Abuse, Security and Systems Audit.
 Cyber security.

-COURSE OUTCOMES: Student will be able to - Understand various types of information systems. - Analyse the various functional information systems.
-References:
+COURSE OUTCOMES: Student will be able to

+- Understand various types of information systems. - Analyse the various functional information systems.

 1. Kenneth C. Lauadon and Jane.
-P. Lauadon : Management Information Systems (Pearson Education) - 2.
-James A O 'Brien : Management Information Systems (Tata McGraw Hill) - 3.
-Murthy CSV : Management Information Systems (Himalaya) Giridhar Joshi: Management Information Systems (Oxford) NOTE TO THE PAPER SETTER:
+P. Lauadon: Management Information Systems (Pearson Education)

+- 2. James A O 'Brien: Management Information Systems (Tata McGraw Hill) - 3.
+Murthy CSV: Management Information Systems (Himalaya) Giridhar Joshi: Management Information Systems (Oxford)

-(i) The questions shall cover all the units of the syllabus. (ii) With regard to Part A of the question paper, ten questions shall be set covering all units of the syllabus with equal weightage, out of which any five questions will be answered by the students.
-208 - Leadership Values and Styles COURSE OBJECTIVES:
+- (i) The questions shall cover all the units of the syllabus. - (ii) With regard to Part A of the question paper, ten questions shall be set covering all units of the syllabus with equal weightage, out of which any five questions will be answered by the students. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

+208 - Leadership Values and Styles